You Were

 Not in a single moment,

-but in the slow erosion of every moment she said yes when her heart said no.
+but in the slow repetition of saying yes when everything inside said no.

 Every moment she smiled through the tiredness.